Marshall holds off UConn 28-14 at Myrtle Beach Bowl - WHIZ News

+“They battled back,” Huff said.
+“But the boys in green battled, too.”

-CONWAY, S.C.
-(AP) — Cam Fancher threw for two touchdowns and Marshall held off UConn’s second-half rally to close the season with a fifth straight win, 28-14 in the Myrtle Beach Bowl on Monday.
+Cam Fancher threw for two touchdowns and Rasheen Ali ran for 92 yards and a score for the Thundering Herd.

-The Thundering Herd (9-4) seemingly had things in hand, ahead 28-0 after Raseen Ali’s 2-yard touchdown run midway through the third quarter.
+The game was seemingly well in hand for Marshall, ahead 28-0 after Ali’s 2-yard touchdown run midway through the third quarter.

 But the Huskies rallied with 14- and 24-yard TD runs by Victor Rosa and, after an interception, drove into Marshall territory with 10 minutes to play.